UPDATE: WEDNESDAY 17th MARCH

-It’s great to hear the roadmap announcement yesterday and we are looking forward to welcoming back our community as we are all keen to get active in our facilities again.
+We are looking forward to welcoming back our community as we are all keen to get active in our facilities again.
 We are now busy making preparations for our reopen.
-Please be mindful we are awaiting full guidelines from the various sport and industry bodies to ensure any reopen falls within the guidelines and we can keep you as safe as we can.

-We will email and update here our intended reopen date and the likely services available.
-We will also update you on arrangements for extending memberships and charges.
+We are currently sending emails to all our current members with full details of our reopen.
 As always we will not charge you for the period we were closed due to the national lockdown.

 Student Clubs and Parklife: